Torzzan/messagingapp/README.md

 ## Live Chat Messagging with Django Websockets
 #Hi!
 This is the first change made by me!
+#Hi !This is the second change made by me!

 - Python Version: ``3.8.10``